Tru-Color Frequently Asked Questions

 We recommend a starting pressure of 28 PSI.
 This will vary according to the type (make and model) of the airbrush you are using, tip size and the desired quantity of paint you wish to deliver to the model.
 The optimum pressure, we find, is between 28-35 PSI.

-Many hobby shops in the U.S. and Canada currently carry the Tru-Color Paint product line.
-Hobby shops vary greatly with some carrying 100+ colors and some just carrying a few colors.
+Many hobby shops in the U.S. and Canada currently carry some portion of the Tru-Color Paint product line.
+Hobby shops vary greatly with some carrying 120+ colors and some just carrying a few colors.
 Please contact your locate hobby shop to purchase Tru-Color Paint.
 There is a listing of stores carrying Tru-Color Paint shown on this website.
 If your local hobby shop does not carry Tru-Color Paint, have them contact us for information, or you may purchase directly from us.

 No, since printed colors do not truly represent what the finished model will look like we felt it was misleading to produce a color chart for Tru-Color Paint.
 Instead we offer a color chart scan on this website that is representative of the Tru-Color Paint product line.